How I analyze a Dividend Stock

 - Not missed a payment in the past 10 years, nor significantly reduced per share payout

-- Have they increased their dividend per share amount over at least 10 years?
+- Dividend per share amount increased over at least 10 years

-- Can they afford to pay the current rate with their earnings?
+- Able to pay the current rate with their earnings

-- Do I believe the company can afford to keep paying based on future earnings growth?
+- Do I believe they can afford to keep paying based on future earnings growth?

-It’s probably also worth saying that if the company has been a dividend payer for less than 10 years It doesn’t yet pass my criteria of a ‘pure dividend stock’.
-Instead, I would consider the dividend as part of a value or growth analysis on the stock.
-View our latest analysis for Games Workshop Group
+It’s probably also worth saying that if the company has been a dividend payer for less then 10 years I don’t think the stock is time tested enough to be considered a ‘pure dividend stock’, instead I will think of the dividend as a part of a wider investment thesis.
+See our latest analysis for RBA

-Games Workshop Group has a payout ratio of 78%, meaning the dividend is sufficiently covered by earnings.
-Looking forward 3 years the analysts expect the dividends per share to be around £0.818 and EPS to decrease to £0.95.
-This means they should be able to continue the dividend payout with an estimated future payout ratio of 86%.
+The current payout ratio for the stock is 63%, which means that the dividend is covered by earnings.
+Looking forward 3 years the analysts expect the dividends per share be around $0.84 and EPS to increase to 1.47, this means they should be able to continue to afford to pay with expected future payout ratio of 57%.

-No matter how great a company is, it is not worth an infinite price.
-Is Games Workshop Group overvalued or is it actually available for a good price?
+No matter how great a company is, it is not worth an infite price.
+Is Ritchie Bros.
+Auctioneers overvalued or is it actually available for a good price?
 I recommend you check our latest FREE analysis to find out!
-If you are not interested in GAW anymore check out my list of “Dividend Rock Stars” to see stocks that meet all the checks above.
+If you are not interested in RBA anymore check out my list of “Dividend Rock Stars” to see stocks that meet all the checks above.